cilium/cilium/Documentation/architecture.rst

 entirely in the control of the user.

-Based on the node prefix, two node addresses are automatically generated by replacing the last 32 bits of the address with ``0:0`` respectively ``0:ffff``.
+Based on the node prefix, two node addresses are automatically generated by replacing the last 32 bits of the address with ``0:0`` and ``0:ffff`` respectively.
 The former is used as the next-hop address for the default route inside containers, i.e. all packets from a container will be sent to that address for further routing.
 The latter represents the Linux stack and is used to reach the local network stack, e.g. Kubernetes